-In Chapter 3 of the second game, you can't beat the Iron Clefts the first time you fight them.
+In Chapter 3 of the second game, you can't beat the Iron Clefts the first time you fight them, not even with techniques that normally work on their species.
 After they beat you, you get a new party member, a Yoshi, who comes with an ability that can damage them.

 Finally, in Chapter 4 of the second game, you have multiple encounters with a ghost who has stolen your identity (don't ask).
-Until you discover his name, he can't hurt you and you can't hurt him.
+Until you discover his name, you can't hurt him, fortunately, unlike most examples in the series, he can't hurt you either.

 His name is the same every time, but interestingly enough the same place you find his name is the same place you find the missing letter in the name-entering screen.